Last Updated on July 18, 2023

 January is a month of new beginnings in North Carolina, where you can slow down and relax after the holiday hustle and bustle.
-And while our state isn’t nearly as busy this month as November or December, you’ll find there are still plenty of events going on throughout.
+And while our state isn’t nearly as busy as November or December, you’ll find there are still plenty of events going on throughout.

 As we’ve done with previous monthly roundups, we’ve ordered these January events by starting date and alphabetized by city.